MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-windows-powershell.md

 ---
-title: Quickstart - Configure Terraform in Windows with Azure PowerShell
+title: Get Started - Configure Terraform in Windows with Azure PowerShell
 description: In this quickstart, you learn how to configure Terraform in Windows with Azure PowerShell
-keywords: terraform azure cli devops powershell install configure windows interactive login rbac service principal automated script ms.topic: quickstart ms.date: 07/22/2021 ms.custom: devx-track-terraform
+keywords: terraform azure cli devops powershell install configure windows interactive login rbac service principal automated script ms.topic: quickstart ms.date: 08/01/2021 ms.custom: devx-track-terraform
 adobe-target: true
 # Customer intent: As a Windows user new to Terraform and Azure, I want configure Terraform in Windows using Azure PowerShell.
 ---

-# Quickstart: Configure Terraform in Windows with Azure PowerShell
+# Get Started: Configure Terraform in Windows with Azure PowerShell

 [!INCLUDE [terraform-intro.md](includes/terraform-intro.md)]